edwardsmith999/SimWrapPy/README.md

 ## Key Features

  - A wrapper which creates a folder with copies of everything needed for a self contained and repeatable run (including source code.
  - A set of input utilities which allow the quick construction of permutations and combinations (using overloaded add/multiply).
  - A higher level interface for running codes with a key set of functions: setup, run and finish.
-The base run class specifies a lot of the difficult task of depolying on vaious supercomputing platforms using PBS submission scripts.
+The base run class specifies a lot of the difficult task of deploying on various supercomputing platforms using PBS submission scripts.
- - The thread and study class allows multiprocessor parallelism by queing jobs to utilise the available resources using an internal semiphore system.
+ - The thread and study class allows multiprocessor parallelism by queuing jobs to utilise the available resources using an internal semaphore system.
  - A framework to setup coupled simulations (setup with http://www.cpl-library.org/) as a combination of multiple run objects.

 ## Quickstart